 While not complicated, it is vital that correct procedures are followed when installing the concrete base so as to ensure that a dry floor is achieved in your shed.

 It is vital that a DPC (Damp Proof Course ) is installed correctly.
+1200 Gauge Plastic sheeting , available at a hardware store is a suitable DPC for this purpose.
 This can only be achieved by installing the concrete base in 2 steps. …The initial base before we erect the shed and the final concrete internally , after we erect the shed.
 The concrete base must be done in this way to validate Steeltech Sheds guarantee.

 For smaller shed units , in many cases ,the easiest way to proceed is to install a flat concrete slab of 100mm thickness slightly larger that the shed’s external dimensions.
 We will then erect the shed and secure it to the concrete base.
 Afterwards, you can lay down the DPC within the shed and pour the internal concrete floor of 50m depth.
 This method will not be suitable for larger units or where heavy loads will be placed on the concrete floor (eg chopping wood etc ) as the upper 50mm concrete may be prone to cracking under stress.